-In the initial weeks (weeks 1-3) we focus on diagnostics in order to define scope of assignment and to identify high level opportunities and estimate potential for quick wins and longer term strategic initiatives.
+In the initial weeks (weeks 1-3) we focus on diagnostics in order to define the scope of the assignment and to identify high-level opportunities and estimate the potential for quick wins and longer-term strategic initiatives.

 During Phase 1 (weeks 4-6), our focus is on delivering quick wins through the following steps:

 - Defining status quo on identified focus areas